 Also, recent research is showing that moms who deliver their babies in the summer and fall tend to have higher rates of postpartum depression.
-We can only speculate about why that is, but personally, I wouldn’t be surprised if it is because it’s so easy to feel stuck at home after baby is born, while everyone else is out enjoying the weather and living their lives.
+We can only speculate about why that is, but personally, I wouldn’t be surprised if it is because it’s so easy to feel stuck at home after the baby is born, while everyone else is out enjoying the weather and living their lives.
 There also may be a correlation between postpartum depression and seasonal affective disorder, since soon after a summer or fall baby is born, the days grow shorter and cooler.

 So, just imagine feeling that stir-crazy, home-bound, stuck, lonely and bored feeling PLUS a side of Seasonal Affective Disorder added in.
 Doesn’t exactly sound like a good time, does it?

 But the good news is there are things you can do to combat it all.

 And it really takes equal parts health and self-care, a positive attitude (which takes practice!), and willpower to try things outside of your comfort zone.

 Seasonal changes can disrupt our circadian rhythms.
 The lack of sunlight also directly affects the levels of serotonin in the brain.
 Light therapy is a great option to mimic the effects of sunlight in our brains, but can be a bit of an investment when buying one.